The Huffy Radio Bike

 Click on photos below to view a larger picture.

-The Huffy Radio Bike Was manufactured in 1955 and 1956 by the Huffman Manufacturing Co. of Dayton Ohio.
+The Huffy Radio Bike Was manufactured and sold from 1955 to 1958 by the Huffman Manufacturing Co. of Dayton Ohio.
 Around 8,500 bicycles were produced.

 The Radio Bike was the ultimate Christmas gift for any boy in 1955.
-It would still be my ultimate present fifty eight years later.
+It would still be at the top of my list sixty three years later.

 The three vacuum tube radio built into the tank was designed and manufactured for Huffy by the Yellow Springs Instrument Company, Ohio.